Funkschy/kantan-lang/README.md

 Memory management works like in C, but if you want to, you can also use the "new" and "delete" keywords, which are just a thin wrapper around malloc and free (no vtables i promise).
-Currently there are only structs, but a interface based system similar to Rusts traits or C++ 20's concepts is planned.
+Currently there are only structs, unions and enums, but a trait based system similar to C++ 20's concepts is planned.

 ## Getting started